openreferral/specification/docs/index.md

 * Request an invite to [our Slack team](https://openreferral.slack.com/).
 * Sign up for our email newsletter [on our homepage](https://openreferral.org/).

-## About This Website

-To promote participation and accessibility, this website presents the working drafts of the Human Services Data Specification and the Human Services Data API.

-**The Human Services Data Specification (HSDS)** is the technical name for Open Referral's core data exchange format.
-HSDS is designed to support the publication of open, inter-operable resource directory data.
-[About HSDS](hsds-about) | [schema](hsds-spec) | [sample data](hsds-sample)

-**The Human Services Data API (HSDA)** is the technical name for Open Referral's OpenAPI protocol.
-HSDA provides a ‘blueprint’ for resource directory APIs.
-[About HSDA](hsda) | [OpenAPI](hsda-spec) | [reference implementation](http://developer.open.referral.adopta.agency/)

 ## Get in touch

 Questions not answered here?
 Suggestions for us?